methods2022/team08_project/README.md

 - Input file `onsite_processed_data_output.csv`
 - Output file `onsite_grouped_percentages_output.csv`

-  Since most of the onsite intervals lied in the range of 0 to 2 days, the input processed data is filtered for onsite interval no greater than 2 days in the first place.
+  Since most of the onsite intervals lie in the range of 0 to 2 days, the input processed data is filtered for onsite interval no greater than 2 days in the first place.
 Then the similar process is conducted for calculating counts and percentages of adverse events for each sex-onsite_interval group as what has been done in the primary analysis.
-The output counts and the percentafes are saved in `onsite_grouped_percentages_output.csv`.
+The output counts and percentages are saved in `onsite_grouped_percentages_output.csv`.

 3. (Addie's code for counts and percentages visualizations)